New arrivals and referrals

 - What happens when a referral has been made

-Within two weeks of making a referral for a new arrival for whom English is an additional language, you will be contacted by a bilingual assistant or specialist teacher to arrange a time for a profiling visit.
+Within two weeks of making a referral for an early stage learner of English as an additional language, you will be contacted by a Bilingual Assistant, EAL Practitioner or Specialist Teacher Advisor to arrange a time for a profiling visit.
 During the visit, background information will be gathered and an assessment will be made of the pupil's language skills in first language(s) and in English.
 You will receive a written Profiling Report containing all the information gathered during the visit.

 - Further information